JvanKatwijk/qt-1090/README.md

 is sent to a predefined port.
 A a browser, listening to this port, will show a google map with planes (i.e. a "flight plane radar").
 * d.	a combobox for selecting the degree of error correction.
-Options are "no correction", "normal correction" (i.e. single bit), or "strong correction" (i.e. 2 bit correction).
+Options are "no correction", "1 bit correction", or "2 bit correction".
 It goes without saying that the latter is pretty cpu intensive;
 * e	a push button switching between metrics and non metrics data in interactive mode;
-* f	a push button switching between "all preambles shown" and "preambles with good crc" shown.
-The distinction is in the color, green is "crc ok".
+* f	a push button switching between displaying (part of) a single recognized frame, or a sequence of frames.

 The bottom line contains a button "dump", pushing this button causes some data to be written onto a file.
 This data described the entry and